top of page

 Area 6, the Performance Review, feeds off of area 4 (action plan).
 For each action plan, decide a date and follow up on how well you performed the plan.

-This performance profile can be revisted on a time scale, such as every 10 weeks.
+This performance profile can be revisited on a time scale, such as every 10 weeks.
 This will keep us focused on what we should improve, and keep track of our successes.

 Comments